mk-fg/NetworkManager-WiFi-WebUI/README.rst

 See ``./nm-wifi-webui.py --help`` output for more configuration options.

+Make sure that you also have NetworkManager itself installed and running.

 Requirements
 ````````````

+* `NetworkManager <https://wiki.gnome.org/Projects/NetworkManager>`_ installed and running.
 * Python 2.7
 * `Twisted <https://twistedmatrix.com/>`_
 * `SockJS-Twisted / txsockjs <https://github.com/DesertBus/sockjs-twisted/>`_